Murder of Marie Belcastro

 On March 31, 2015, Marie Belcastro, aged 94, was murdered in her Niles, Ohio home by Jacob Larosa, her 15-year-old neighbor.
 Larosa, who had numerous prior cases in juvenile court, had been released from a juvenile detention facility hours before.
 He broke into Belcastro’s residence, and, using a MAG flashlight, beat her to death.
 Larosa also attempted to rape Belcastro.
 In 2018, Larosa pleaded no contest to charges of aggravated burglary, aggravated robbery, attempted rape, and aggravated murder.
 Later that year, he was sentenced to life in prison without the possibility of parole.
 In 2021, a new Ohio law, Senate Bill 256, retroactively reduced his sentence, making him eligible for parole after 25 years.
 The change to Larosa’s sentence has led to controversy and calls for changes to Senate Bill 256.
 As of 2022, Larosa’s parole hearing is scheduled for 2040.

 Background

 Marie Belcastro

-Marie Rose Belcastro (nee Conti) was born on September 9, 1920.
-She graduated from Niles McKinley High School in 1939 and married her husband Fred in 1941.
+Marie Rose Belcastro (nee Conti) was born on September 9, 1920, in Niles, Ohio.
+She graduated from Niles McKinley High School in 1939 and married her husband Fred on May 10, 1941.
 Belcastro worked at Packard Electric during World War II, and as a Trumbull County School Bus driver and aide.
 She had two daughters and several grandchildren and great-grandchildren and had lived alone since her husband's death in 1989.
 Belcastro enjoyed house plants, playing cards, fly fishing, spending time with her grandchildren and great-grandchildren, and traveling with her daughters.